MrCurio/telegrapp/telegrapp/docs/Getting Started/SendBulk.md

 sidebar_position: 5
 ---

-# How to Send Bulk Messages with TelegrApp Integration
+# How to Send Bulk Messages with TelegrApp

 The **TelegrApp** integration supports sending bulk messages to Telegram chats, groups, and channels.
 This feature allows you to efficiently communicate with multiple contacts by combining Workflow Automations with your Gohighlevel contact management.